ColibrITD-SAS/mpqp/docs/execution-extras.rst

 know on which provider's QPU your code is running, we need at some point to tackle the specifics of each providers.
 Most (hopefully all soon) of it is tackle in these modules.

+To see which devices are available, see :ref:`Devices`.

 IBM
 ^^^